Being able to bring sequencing risk to life for your customers in a way that aids genuine understanding when setting a drawdown plan is priceless.

 The trick to managing sequencing risk, in fact, any investment risk for that matter, is in providing simple online tools to help educate your customers.
 That way they can easily understand the different scenarios that might play out - especially in the latter stages of accumulation and early stages of decumulation - with reactive changes they might need to make to keep their retirement plans on track.

-We discuss the various types of forecasting models that can help with this in our other blog Stochastic vs Deterministic Models: Understand the Pros and Cons.
+We discuss the various types of forecasting models that can help with this in our accompanying blog; Stochastic vs Deterministic Models: Understand the Pros and Cons.
 This way you can better understand how these differences can impact your ability to provide realistic forecasting, so your customers can make better-informed choices.

 So what next?

 The importance of giving due consideration to sequencing risk when setting a drawdown strategy cannot be overstated.
-To find out how stochastic forecasting can help provide more realistic projections, download our eBook on Modelling future outcomes: Why stochastic is the credible choice?
+To find out how stochastic forecasting can help provide more realistic projections, download our eBook; Modelling future outcomes: Why stochastic is the credible choice?